michaelleeallen/mocha-junit-reporter/README.md

 | `true`                           | `<testcase name="should behave like so" classname="Super Suite should behave like so">` |
 | `false` (default)                | `<testcase name="Super Suite should behave like so" classname="should behave like so">` |

-You can also configure the `testsuites.name` attribute by setting `reporterOptions.fileSuiteTitle` and the root suite's `name` attribute by setting `reporterOptions.rootSuiteTitle`.
+You can also configure the `testsuites.name` attribute by setting `reporterOptions.testsuitesTitle` and the root suite's `name` attribute by setting `reporterOptions.rootSuiteTitle`.

 ### Full configuration options